OUR LAB’S HISTORY

 Doug Piper

-Doug is a Psychology Ph.D. student with a concentration in Human Development and Public Policy.
+Doug is a Psychology Ph.D. candidate with a concentration in Human Development and Public Policy.
 He works on projects exploring children’s relationships with screen media.
 This work builds on his experiences at the Temple Infant and Child Lab, where he also supported the Playful Learning Landscapes Action Network and its Play Everywhere Philly project.
 Doug is a graduate of the University of Michigan with bachelor’s degrees in psychology and music.
 While at U-M, he studied language learning through digital media with Dr. Twila Tardif.

 Learn More